Thank you for considering enrolment at Ballarat High School.

-For the purpose of student enrolment in Victorian Government Schools, the Department of Education considers permanent place of residence is the address at which a child permanently resides at the time of enrolment.
-If a child resides at multiple addresses, the child’s ‘permanent residence’ is the address at which the child spends the majority of his/her weekdays.
+For the purpose of student enrolment in Victorian Government Schools, the Department of Education considers permanent place of residence is the address at which they permanently reside at the time of seeking enrolment.
+If a student resides at multiple addresses, their ‘permanent residence’ is the address at which they spend the majority of their weekdays.

-If the child spends an equal amount of time at two addresses, both addresses will be considered the child’s permanent address and the child will be entitled to enroll in the designated neighbourhood school for either address.
+If the student spends an equal amount of time at two addresses, both addresses will be considered the student’s permanent address and the student will be entitled to enrol in the designated neighbourhood school for either address.

-To assist Ballarat High School in assessing your child’s eligibility for enrolment, please include the following documents (originals or certified copies) with your Enrolment Applications.
+To assist Ballarat High School in assessing your student’s eligibility for enrolment, please include the following documents (originals or certified copies) with your Enrolment Applications.

 Enrolment Applications may not be successful if the requested documentation is not provided.

-If, after reasonable enquiries, the Principal does not accept that the address provided on the enrolment application form is the genuine permanent residence of the student, the placement/enrolment application may not be successful/withdrawn.
+If, after reasonable enquiries, the Principal does not accept that the address provided on the enrolment application form is the genuine permanent residence of the student, the placement or enrolment application may not be successful or may be withdrawn.

 Changes to student’s address after placement and/or enrolment offer